Batman: Knightfall: "Angel and the Bane"

 In Azrael issues #36-40, a final thread of the "Knightfall" plot is resolved in the four-part storyline "Angel and the Bane" and its following issue, "Hour of the Quake".

 After the events of Batman: Bane, Azrael is tasked by Batman to track down the recently resurfaced Bane.
 After meeting, the two men struggle, and Bane gets the upper hand with the aid of a small band of Santa Priscan soldiers and his old henchman Bird.
 He restrains Azrael and injects him with Venom, with the plan of using him as a super soldier to take over Santa Prisca.
 Azrael is able to resist addiction to the drug and eventually conquers Bane and flies him back to Gotham City.
-They arrive just as the massive earthquake occurs.
+They arrive just as a massive earthquake occurs.
 Bane attempts escape but is unable; as a last-ditch effort he unsuccessfully tries to convince Azrael to form a partnership.
 Instead, Azrael reaffirms his dedication to Bruce Wayne.

 The cover of issue #37 depicts Bane breaking Azrael over his knee in a recreation of the famous cover of Batman #497, "Knightfall" part 11.